tonyg/udp-exchange/README.md

 frame UDP packet is just the body of the published AMQP message.
 The packet will be sent from the IP address and port number that the exchange itself was declared with.

+### Syslog UDP packets - `format = "syslog"`

+Outbound delivery of syslog-formatted packets is not yet implemented:
+`syslog`-format UDP exchanges will only be able to receive syslog packets.

 ## Limitations